Job search secrets of successful job seekers

 - When articulating your career goal, don’t be afraid to close doors.
 Instead of saying, “I could do marketing or tech support or writing or sales or whatever your company has open,” say something focused like, “I’m a marketing professional with 5 years of successful experience creating product marketing strategies and increasing market share.
 I’m looking for an opportunity to continue to use my marketing expertise in the health care sector.”

-- Build a network of colleagues before you need job search assistance.
+- In an ideal world, you will have an existing network of colleagues before you need job search assistance.
 Then you can draw upon your connections from a foundation of trust and shared history instead of waiting until you feel desperate to start the process.
+However, many people find their network is depleted because many of their colleagues are also unemployed, or their network is too small to be helpful.
+Fortunately, many people also land jobs through new acquaintances, so it is never too late to start.

 - Develop error-free personal marketing materials.
 Perfectionism is usually a bad thing, but it is required when you are creating a resume and cover letter.
 Ask a friend to review your materials because a second set of eyes will catch things you miss, or use proofreading software.

 - Customize your personal marketing materials for every job for which you apply.
-Avoid a "one size fits all" resume that is probably wrong for every job opening just because it hasn't been tailored sufficiently.
+Avoid a “one size fits all” resume that is wrong for every job opening just because it hasn’t been tailored.
+I have deep reservations about AI because of the intellectual property theft and environmental problems, but I endorse using AI for this purpose because tailoring materials is very tedious and time-consuming compared to the speed of asking AI to do it.
+Proofread the work, though!

 - Create a positive online presence using social media and blogging.
 The best-case scenario is that hiring managers can find something good about you if they Google you.
 Second best is being invisible online.
 Worst case is that a hiring manager will find damaging information about you.
 If there is anything negative about you online, use reputation management strategies to bury it.